reactioncommerce/reaction-docs/developer/packages/search.md

 To subscribe to the SearchResults publication, you must provide the collection you wish to search, the search term (`searchQuery`), and optionally the `facets` you wish to filter by.

 Typing in the input field updates the search term by changing the `searchQuery` variable.
 Updates are sent on every keypress.

+Aside from the search icon in Reaction's default navigation bar, all of search is contained inside a full-screen modal window, which appears on-click of the referenced search icon.

+### Product Search
+By default, product search will search `Title`, `Description`, `Details` and `Vendor`.
+These options can be changed in the `Search Settings` dashboard.

 Clicking on a tag adds that tags `_id` into an array, referred to in the code as `facets`.
 Clicking a second time removes the tag from the array.

 `this.subscribe("SearchResults", "products", searchQuery, facets);`

-Aside from the search icon in Reaction's default navigation bar, all of search is contained inside a full-screen modal window, which appears on-click of the referenced search icon.

 Search is performed in a keyword and filter manner: users will use the traditional input field to search for a keyword, and once results are found, they will be displayed, with all tags associated with the returned products displayed directly below the input.